Proxy Voting Policy

 Philosophy

-Investing in equities provides investors with ownership and in most cases, voting rights.
+Investing in Equities provides investors with ownership and in most cases, voting rights.
 GESB considers it best practice for the right to vote on securities to be exercised.

 GESB believes its appointed investment managers are generally best placed to exercise proxy voting for the securities they manage on GESB’s behalf and in accordance with GESB’s obligations, policies, objectives, and status as a Western Australian State Government statutory authority.